 When choosing a dog, one of the most important factors is the temperament of the breed, especially if there are children and other animals in the home.
-The Cavachon is, without any doubt, a very sweet-natured dog that will fit in with any family environment, and one that will be easy to train and will bring many years of pleasure.
+They are without any doubt, a very sweet-natured dog that will fit in with any family environment, and one that will be easy to train and will bring many years of pleasure.

 Of course, the temperament of an individual dog cannot be guaranteed.
 However, the choice of spaniel and bichon parents is made for a reason, as both are generally well-behaved and friendly breeds, so you should be able to get a puppy that fits your requirements.

-If you are looking for the perfect family dog, or one for a single person or first-time dog owner, the Cavachon is an excellent choice.
+If you are looking for the perfect family dog, or one for a single person or first-time dog owner, they are an excellent choice.
 It will fast become one of the family, and will want to be involved in everything that goes on in the home.
-Few dogs are so loyal, so expect to be giving your Cavachon a good deal of your free time!
+Few dogs are so loyal, so expect to be giving your dog a good deal of your free time!

 There is one thing you need to be careful of, and that is leaving your Cavachon alone for long periods.
 This is not a breed that will take kindly to being left alone, as it is one that is very fond of human company, so if you are at work all day every day, this may not be the dog for you.
 Although a quiet dog, a Cavachon that is left as such will resort to barking for attention, so please bear this in mind when making your decision.

-If you follow our tips on training – read on for those – and select a well-bred dog from a reputable breeder, you cannot go wrong with a Cavachon, and you will enjoy what is one of the most charming and attractive of all the breeds available.
+If you follow our tips on training – read on for those – and select a well-bred dog from a reputable breeder, you cannot go wrong, and you will enjoy what is one of the most charming and attractive of all the breeds available.

 Living with a Cavachon

-We mentioned intelligence; this is a trait that is bred into the Cavachon, and it is a very welcome one, too.
+We mentioned intelligence; this is a trait that is bred into them, and it is a very welcome one, too.
 The fact the dog is bright means it is very receptive to training, and will quickly begin to learn what is right and what is wrong.
-Be aware that you will find your Cavachon wants to be with you everywhere, and we mean everywhere!
+Be aware that you will find your dog wants to be with you everywhere, and we mean everywhere!